pngtoolskit.org

 Say hi →

-batch · adjustable quality · in your browser
+batch · adjustable quality · transparency flattened on white · in your browser

-Drop one or many PNGs and re-encode them as JPG at the quality you pick.
-Transparency is flattened on white.
-Useful for photos and busy graphics where JPG's smaller file size beats lossless PNG.
+Drop one or many PNGs and re-encode them as JPG at the quality you pick — entirely in your browser, so files never upload and it works offline.
+Transparency is flattened on white (JPG has no alpha channel); if you need it kept, use PNG → WebP instead.
+Best for photographs and busy graphics where the smaller JPG beats lossless PNG — typically 60–80% smaller.

 Drop PNG files here or click to select